-- Arranger/composer/vocalist on Nippon-Columbia Records and Pausa Records
+- Arranger, composer, and vocalist on Nippon Columbia Records and Pausa Records

-- Performances at festivals including George Wein's Newport Jazz Festival in Japan, Montreal Jazz Fest, Helsinki Sea Jazz Fest in Finland, and Jazz à Vienne in France
+- Performances at festivals including George Wein's Newport Jazz Festival (Japan), Montreal Jazz Fest, North Sea Jazz Festival (Finland), and Jazz à Vienne in France

-- Compositions and arangements published through UNC Jazz Press
+- Compositions and arrangements published through UNC Jazz Press

 - Vocalist on various movies, soap operas, websites, and jingles (Borat, Passions, Wonka.com, Dunkin' Donuts, AT&T)